m-t-o-s/mtos/README.md

 1. A network graph may be constructed of who talks to whom by analyzing either the peers of the torrent swarms or the WebRTC messaging patterns.
-1. Neither the keychain storage nor the torrent data storage is encrypted.
+1. Neither the keychain storage nor the torrent data storage is encrypted on any peer.

 # Development